Accident At Work Solicitors — Scotland

 - Leg and knee injuries: Common in construction, warehousing or jobs with heavy lifting

-- Brain or head injuries: Resulting from falls, falling objects, or defective safety equipment.
+- Brain or head injuries: Resulting from falls, falling objects, or faulty equipment

 - Shoulder injuries: From lifting, carrying or repetitive overhead tasks